natural/zukai/README.md

 Hooks are functions that are called at various points in the life cycle of objects.

 Pre- and post-create hooks are called synchronously and are passed only one value, the object.
 All other hooks are called asynchronously and are passed two values, the object and the continuation callback.
-Asynchronous hooks must call `next()` to continue processing the operation, and may indicate an error by supplying a value, e.g., `next(my_error)`.
+Asynchronous hooks must call the continuation callback (i.e., `next()`) to continue processing the operation, and may indicate an error by supplying a value, e.g., `next(my_error)`.

 ###### Pre-create